 Add 4K Ultra HD – the next resolution jump from Full HD – as well as HDR (High Dynamic Range) for improved colour performance, the increasing sophistication of Smart TV operating systems – making it easier to find the shows and films you want, whether via broadcast or the web – and case designs of ever improving sexiness, and you, the viewer, are truly spoiled for choice.

 - Best 4K and HD TVs under £500

 - Boost your sound with the best soundbars and bases

 But which is the best TV?

 By a margin almost as narrow as its own, wafer-thin screen, my pick of the flagship or near-flagship televisions (largely around the £1,500-£3,000 mark) is the astounding Sony KD-55AF8.
 The only slight caveat to that is that Sony's equally astounding KD-55A1from 2017 is still on sale and can now be had for about the price of its younger, theoretically more 'affordable' sibling.

-Hot off the presses and onto the shelves we have the LG OLED65C8.
-This is a better performer when it comes to gaming than the Sony, slightly better with 4K detail in certain situations and has a better smart TV platform.
-However for non-gamers, the Sony's much better sound, motion smoothing for sports, and even finer aesthetics make it our top choice by the narrowest of margins.
+The LG OLED65C8 is another absolute OLED belter.
+A better performer when it comes to gaming than the Sony, it's also slightly better with 4K detail in certain situations and has a better smart TV platform.
+However for non-gamers, the Sony's better sound, more refined motion smoothing for sports, and even finer aesthetics make it our top choice by the narrowest of margins.